 Exhibitions & Displays

 Our mission is to preserve and share our local heritage.
-Learn more about the people, places, ideas, and events that define the history of St. Albans, Franklin County, and northwestern Vermont through our exhibits and displays.
+Learn more about the history of St. Albans, Franklin County, and northwestern Vermont as you tour our exhibits and displays.

 The Railroad Room is dedicated to the story of the Central Vermont Railway which established its headquarters and manufacturing/maintenance facilities in St. Albans in 1860 – 1861.